Coating Weight, Thickness & Density Calculator

 To use this tool:

-Unit Conversion: Enter a value into any single field in the Weight or Thickness sections to automatically convert it to all other units in that same group.
+Unit conversion: Enter a value into any single field in the coating-weight or thickness section to automatically convert it to the other units in that same group.

-Cross-Calculation (Solving): Enter a value for any two of the main groups (Weight, Thickness, or Density) to solve for the missing third variable.
-(E.g., enter a Weight and a Thickness to solve for Density).
+Cross-calculation: Enter values for any two of the main groups—coating weight, thickness, or density—to solve for the missing third variable.

 How to Measure Your Coating Variables